 If you have a great doctor that fits in the “Best” or “Good” categories, please post name, location and phone number if you are comfortable with that to share with other readers who live in the same area.

-Do you have additional criteria for determining who is worthy of your medical trust?
+Do you have additional criteria for determining who is worthy of your medical trust or websites that list quality holistic practitioners?
 Please share your tips in the comments section.

 Sarah, The Healthy Home Economist